The Mark of Zorro chapter 12 A Visit

 Copyright Status Public domain in the USA.

 The big sergeant’s voice roared out above the din as men adjusted saddles and looked to bridles and inspected their water-bottles and small supplies of provisions.
-For had ordered that his force travel light, and live off the country as much as possible.
+For Sergeant Gonzales had ordered that his force travel light, and live off the country as much as possible.
 He had taken the commands of his captain seriously—he was going after Señor Zorro, and did not propose to return until he had him—or had died in an effort to effect a capture.

 “I pray the saints it may be true!” the landlord said.